Backupfridge/question-script-thing/README.md

 # question-script-thing
 script that makes a text file and a simple question and answer layout
 ---
+free to modify and share but you must give me credit
+---

 question: what dose "QAAL" mean?